riolubruh/YABDP4Nitro/README.md

 # NitroPerks
-A fork of the NitroPerks BetterDiscord plugin, *not* a mirror!
+A (basically rewritten) fork of the NitroPerks BetterDiscord plugin, *not* a mirror!

 *Probably* the best Nitro plugin out there.